ongots/pseudo-fullscreen-firefox/README.md

 ![alt text](demo.gif)

 ### Firefox
+1. If you have compact icons enabled, switch to normal
-1. In about:config enable `toolkit.legacyUserProfileCustomizations.stylesheets`
+2. In about:config enable `toolkit.legacyUserProfileCustomizations.stylesheets`
-2. Copy 'chrome' folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
+3. Copy 'chrome' folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
-3. Restart Firefox
+4. Restart Firefox

 - Use padding around the edges of the address bar to scale and move the window
 - Drag Bookmarks Toolbar Items to the left of the address bar